Wind power in Ohio: NASA Lewis MOD series

 From 1974 to 1981, NASA's Glenn Research Center (then the Lewis Research Center) in Brook Park, Ohio, led the U.S. Wind Energy Program for large horizontal-axis wind turbines, designing a series of 13 experimental large horizontal-axis wind turbines.
 In conjunction with the United States Department of Energy, NASA developed and tested megawatt-class wind turbines.
 The program's goal was to develop the technology, and then turn it over to private industry.
 While none of the program's wind turbine designs saw mass commercialization, the tests generated valuable data and pioneered modern design concepts such as tubular towers and computer control of blade pitch and rotor yaw.

 Most of the MOD-series wind turbines went to sites outside of Ohio, but the first unit, the MOD-0 operated at NASA's Plum Brook facility near Sandusky from 1975 to 1988.
-Initially the wind turbine had a lattice tower, a 38.1m diameter two-bladed rotor mounted downwind from the tower, and a capacity of 100 kW.
-Lockheed Corporation manufactured the aluminum rotor blades.
+Initially, the wind turbine had a lattice tower, a 38.1m diameter two-bladed rotor mounted downwind from the tower, and a capacity of 100 kW.
+Lockheed Corporation manufactured aluminum rotor blades.
 The discovery of severe stress resulting from the rotor blades passing through the tower's wind shadow led to several redesigns.
 In 1979, NASA rebuilt the MOD-0 with an upwind rotor mounted on a teetering hub, with a steel spar reinforcing the blades.
 In 1982, a tubular tower replaced the lattice tower.
 Finally, in 1985 NASA tested a single-bladed rotor with a teetering hub.
 In 1981, two NASA Glenn engineers, Larry Viterna and Bob Corrigan, used the adjustable-pitch blade feature of the MOD-0 to invent an analytical method for calculating wind turbine output in high winds, which has since become widely used in the wind power industry as the Viterna method.

-Wind Turbine Regulation
+Wind turbine regulation

 In 2014, the Ohio General Assembly passed HB 483.
 This codified a wind turbine setback of 1125 ft from the property line for significant wind farms.
 The change in wind turbine setbacks has discouraged investment of new wind farm development in the State of Ohio.